Do Weighted Hula Hoops Work?

 Just like most fitness equipment genres, there are many types of weighted hula hoops on the market.
-If you choose the right model you will find out just how much they work wonders for your core, waistline and mental health.
+If you choose the right model you will find out just how much they work wonders for your core, waistline and overall health.

 So, what is a Weighted Hula Hoop?